How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 Guarantors usually pay a lot more than the applicant.

 That being said, not all agencies will charge you a fee.
-Many brokerages and landlords now use third parties sites like On-site, which the applicant pays directly and costs about $50 per applicant.
+Many brokerages and landlords now use third-party sites like On-site, which the applicant pays directly and costs about $50 per applicant.

 Can These Fees Be Refundable If I Get Rejected?